Communications markets regulatory system

 • for the Commerce Commission to designate or specify particular services, to support such access

-• particular consumer protections for telecommunications end-users, including:
+• particular consumer protections for telecommunications end-users, including providing for:

 • retail service quality codes